DhirajMeenavilli/Projects/Journal/Notes and Occurances.md

 Deep traumas or even misalligned feelings relating to things like work, and research etc. are one of the key hurdles to enjoying life to the fullest, because meaningful work is one of those things that you can not have for a long time, but once you get your life becomes much more satisfying and well paced.

+You do become at some point the person someone looks to guidance be ready for the responsibility by making as many mistakes as possible without doing anything obviously dumb.

 ## With Repect to Greatness

 Being considered great is a function of the historical process and the human memory.
 Both of which are outside the realm of your control, geniuses are forgotten and fools are immortalised.
 One can only foxus on maximising their chances at greatness by truly being great, which means one can only maximize their chances by doing the work and pushing oneself without breaking.